-Note: Enrollment in both years of the program, in addition to regular Sunday School attendance, is required for all B Mitzvah Students who do not already have Hebrew language skills.
+Note: Enrollment in all stages of the B Mitzvah program, in addition to regular Sunday School attendance, is required for all B Mitzvah Students.

-In the seventh grade B Mitzvah Class, there are four major learning objectives:
+In the sixth grade B Mitzvah Prep Class, there are four major learning objectives:

-Practice reading and understanding the students' B Mitzvah Hebrew readings By the time of their B Mitzvah services, students will be very familiar with both the pronunciation and the meaning of their Hebrew readings.
+1) Practice reading and understanding the students' B Mitzvah Hebrew readings

+By the time of their B Mitzvah services, students will be very familiar with both the pronunciation and the meaning of their Hebrew readings.
 Students will read and interpret their own and other students' Hebrew portions, with special focus on the closest B Mitzvah Celebration.

-2) Understand Hebrew as a living language Students will master simple Hebrew conversations, grammar, and vocabulary, as well as songs sung in Israel and at Kol Hadash.
+2) Understand Hebrew as a living language

+Students will master simple Hebrew conversations, grammar, and vocabulary, as well as songs sung in Israel and at Kol Hadash.
 This language study will be complementary to their B Mitzvah Hebrew reading skills.

-3) Understand the B Mitzvah Concept and Celebration Students will reflect on the history and significance of their own ceremonies, as well as review the basic elements of other B Mitzvah Ceremonies they will likely attend over the course of the seventh grade year.
+3) Understand the B Mitzvah Concept and Celebration

+Students will reflect on the history and significance of their own ceremonies, as well as review the basic elements of other B Mitzvah Ceremonies they will likely attend over the course of the seventh grade year.
 This will make them more familiar with what they see in other congregations and prepare them to explain the distinctive approach of Kol Hadash and Humanistic Judaism.

-4) Understand Humanistic Judaism Students will have a good understanding of the basics of Humanistic Judaism: its values, its approach to Jewish life and personal ethics, its roots and history, and its celebrations.
+4) Understand Humanistic Judaism

+Students will have a good understanding of the basics of Humanistic Judaism: its values, its approach to Jewish life and personal ethics, its roots and history, and its celebrations.